anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * Allows editorial control/curation
 * It can create recommendations for new users and new items that it hasn't seen before (the cold start problem).
 Just recommends popular items to new users.
 And for new items, they don't stay new for long, as soon as someone buys it, it starts building relationships to other items and Personalize recomputes this every two hours
 * Intelligent user segmentation, automatically classify users into groups for marketing campaigns
 * To maintain relevance, keep the dataset current: incremental data import.
 To do that real-time, use PutEvents API call to feed in real-time user behavior.
 Retrain the model, by default it updates every 2h.
-It should also do a full retrain (trainingMode=FULL) weekly.
+It should also do a full retrain (trainingMode=FULL) weekly

 ### Other AI services